- Stable and Citeable Software — code.seanfobbe.com

-- For my day-to-day and scientific computing needs I am a very happy user of the Fedora (Fedora Project 2021) and Debian (Debian Project 2021) distributions of the Linux operating system (Linux Foundation 2021).
+- For my day-to-day and scientific computing needs I am a very happy user of the Fedora and Debian distributions of the Linux operating system.

 - For note-taking, simple documents and the Codebook of my data sets I use Markdown syntax (Gruber and Swartz 2004).

-- For writing/layouting complex documents I am a heavy user of the LaTeX document preparation and typesetting system (Knuth 1978; Lamport 1984; LaTeX Project 2021).
+- For writing/layouting complex documents I am a heavy user of the LaTeX document preparation and typesetting system (Knuth 1978; Lamport 1984).